 The probability that it is Friday and that a student is absent is 3 %.
-Since there are 5 school days in a week, the probability that it is Friday is 20 %.
-What is the probability that a student is absent given that today is Friday?
+Since there are 5 school days in a week, the probability.
+Words with probability less than threshold probability are irrelevant.

 Apply Baye's rule in python to get the result.
 (Ans: 15%)